SEO Audit: What You Need to Know

 Checklist to Guide You in an SEO Audit

-In terms of accessibility, you can program contents that you want to make available for search engines.
+Regarding accessibility, you can program contents that you want to make available for search engines.
 Using robots.txt files, you can restrict Google’s access to certain parts or your website.
-However, you need to be certain that you are not hiding any important file from Google, otherwise, there might be a chance your page will not be visible in Search Engine Result Pages (SERP).
+However, you need to be certain that you are not hiding any vital file from Google.
+Otherwise, there might be a chance your page will not be visible in Search Engine Result Pages (SERP).